-- Open System: If you don't set up any other security mechanism on the access point, the network has no protection and is open to all users.
+- Open System: Select this option if you plan to use WPA or 802.1X as a security mechanism.
+If you don't set up any other security mechanism on the access point, the network has no protection and is open to all users.
 This is the default setting. - Shared Key: Sets the access point to use WEP shared keys.
 If this option is selected, you must configure at least one key on the access point and all clients.